-- Remember the Lira changes dramatically.
+- Remember the exchange rate for the Lira changes dramatically.
 You may find that the price of a sim card changes from week to week, this is because the exchange rate for the Lira is always changing.
 You should have an idea of prices in USD and then convert it to Lira on the day.
 In fact, many stores in Turkey are now accepting Euros or British Sterling instead, so if you’re visiting from Europe, be sure to carry some of Euros as well.

 - Keep your receipt and the packaging.
 The little card that the sim card comes in usually has details on how to top up and emergency numbers, as well as your sim card’s pin code, so don’t throw this away.

 - Don’t leave the store until you’re up and running.
 If there’s a problem and you’ve left, you need to go back and get it fixed.
 This adds more time and effort.
 It should connect you within minutes, but sometimes it can take up to 15 minutes to an hour.
 So just wait around until you’re good to go.

 - Don’t remove your sim card unless you’re finished with it.
-The sim card is locked with a pin number (found on the card that the sim card comes in), which you need to enter to be able to open your phone.
+The sim card is locked with a pin number (found on the card that the sim card comes in), which you need to enter to be able to open your mobile phone.
 If you forget your pin, you’ll be unable to use your phone if you take the sim card out and put it back in again.